GOMC-WSU/Manual/src/input_file.rst

     (MPI-GOMC Only)

-  - Value 1: String
+  - Value 1: String - The residue to apply this fugacity.
   - Value 2: List of Doubles - A list of the fugacity values in bar.

   .. note::
     - For binary systems, include multiple copies of the tag (one per residue kind).
-    - If there is a molecule kind that cannot be transfer between boxes (in PDB file the beta value is set to 1.00 or 2.00), an arbitrary value (e.g. 0.00) can be assigned to the residue name.
+    - If there is a molecule kind that cannot be transfer between boxes (in PDB file the beta value is set to 1.00 or 2.00), an arbitrary value (e.g. 0.00) can be assigned to the residue value.

   .. code-block:: text

     #################################
     # Mol.
-Name Chem.
-Pot.
-(K)
+Name Fugacity (bar)
     #################################
     Fugacity  ISB   10.0     12.00     14.00     16.00
     Fugacity  Si     0.0